ResPhantom/alpine-k8-cluster/Readme.md

 ```

 ## Install Kubernetes
-Note: This script has to be run for both Master and Worker nodes
+Note: This script has to be run for both master and worker nodes
 You can set the kubernetes version manually by setting the `KUBE_VERSION` variable
 ```sh
 export KUBE_VERSION=1.27